-The programme provides opportunities for students to develop and demonstrate knowledge and understanding, skills, qualities and other attributes in the following areas.
+The programme provides opportunities for students to develop and demonstrate knowledge and understanding, skills, qualities and other attributes as described below.

 Knowledge and Understanding

 - evaluate and analyse films and television programmes using various methods of analysis within specific cultural and historical contexts. - understand and contextualise critical texts in relation both to the methods employed and the broader context in which critical debate has developed in the field of film and television studies.